Get Ready for Middle School!

 - You’ll also be able to add your child to waitlists.
 However, please note that your child's best chance of getting an offer to any program is to include it as a choice on their original application.

 Note: There will be no middle school appeals round.

 Your child will apply to high school during eighth grade.

 - Also consider the nine specialized high schools—these schools are one way that New York City serves the needs of students who excel academically and artistically.
-The specialized high schools have a separate, optional admissions process and require a test or an audition in a talent area.
-Learn more:
+The specialized high schools have separate, optional admissions processes and require a test or an audition in a talent area.